QAZI-98/Automata-validator-/README.md

 # Automata-validator-
-The program takes an automata machine table as input either my console or a file,after the table has been fed and
+The program takes a deterministic automata machine table as input either by console or read from a file,after the table has been fed and
-final states(s) is defined the program can validate strings against the table
+final states(s) is defined the program can validate strings against the table as accepted or un accepted